Derrickdog/website-fundamentals/README.md

-# practice-website
+# Website Fundamentals
-Examples of various website elements
+Examples of various website elements and styles